-Students requesting special consideration for their clinical placement are required to meet with a counselor at the Office of Learner Affairs (OLA) at the University.
+Learners requesting special consideration for their clinical placement are required to meet with the Office of Learner Affairs (OLA) at the University.
 Each case is assessed on an individual and confidential basis.
 Please note that special consideration will not be given because of financial need.

 - i.
-The OLA will require documentation to support individual special circumstance; the student must be prepared to present information/documentation at the meeting with a counsellor.
+The OLA will require documentation to support individual special circumstance; the learner must be prepared to present information/documentation.
 OLA recommends special consideration based on mitigating circumstances but does not make clinical placement decisions.
-The student is responsible for ensuring the appropriate documentation is in place with the MRS Program before the identified start date of the placement process.
+The learner is responsible for ensuring the appropriate documentation is in place with the MRS Program before the identified start date of the placement process.
 There is no guarantee that a specific clinical placement will be granted, as this will be based on availability. - ii.
-All health record requirements for clinic must be complete before a student can participate in the clinical placement process and placement assignment.
+All health record requirements for clinic must be complete before a learner can participate in the clinical placement process and placement assignment.
 Health clearance is a critical standard for all Health Care Professionals.
-Noncompliance in meeting this standard may be considered a breach of professionalism and the Program may present the student to the MRS Board of Examiners with a recommendation for a status change to Probation for professional behavior. - iii.
-A current / up-to-date Emergency Contact Form must be on file with the MRS Office: mrs@utoronto.ca and must be completed before a student can participate in the clinical placement process and placement assignment.
+Noncompliance in meeting this standard may be considered a breach of professionalism and the Program may present the learner to the MRS Board of Examiners with a recommendation for a status change to Probation for professional behavior. - iii.
+A current / up-to-date Emergency Contact Form must be on file with the MRS Office: mrs@utoronto.ca and must be completed before a learner can participate in the clinical placement process and placement assignment.
 Noncompliance with this requirement may result in delayed entry/start to the clinical practicum.